HL7Austria/LinkedCare/input/pagecontent/index.md

 Next, the Actor Doctor, the designated practitioner, fetches all relevant LINCAProposalMedicationRequest.
 They can only access and modify LINCAProposalMedicationRequest designated to them.
 Amongst others, the Actor Doctor can adjust dosage/medication or prescribe an immediate stop to medication intake.
 Once the Actor Doctor authorizes an order item, they create a LINCAPrescriptionMedicationRequest.
 The original LINCAProposalMedicationRequest is now a reference in the "basedOn" attribute, and a back-reference to the LINCARequestOrchestration once again in the "supportingInformation" attribute.
-The LINCAPrescriptionMedicationRequest includes optional attributes like "groupIdentifier" (eRezept-ID) and "identifier" (eMed-ID).
+The LINCAPrescriptionMedicationRequest includes optional attributes like "groupIdentifier" (eRezeptId) and "identifier" (eMedId).

 If the Actor Care has specified a pharmacy (Actor Pharmacy) in the "dispenseRequest" attribute, the designated Actor Pharmacy can fetch the LINCAPrescriptionMedicationRequest and prepare the dispense.
 The Actor Pharmacy must create a LINCAMedicationDispense to document the dispensing process and complete the chain.
 The "authorizingPrescription" attribute in LINCAMedicationDispense refers to the LINCAPrescriptionMedicationRequest, with the "performer.actor" attribute representing the dispensing Actor Pharmacy.